 To control the visibility of axis lines, you can use the

-parameter in the theme_unhcr
+axis parameter in the theme_unhcr function.
+By

-default, this parameter is set to FALSE
+default, this parameter is set to FALSE, which turns off

 all the axis lines.
-Using axis = "XY"
+Using axis = "XY" (or

-) adds both X and Y axis,
+axis = TRUE) adds both X and Y axis,

-adds only the X axis, axis = "Y"
+axis = "X" adds only the X axis, axis = "Y"

-adds only the Y axis, and axis = FALSE
+adds only the Y axis, and axis = FALSE removes all axis

 elements.
 For example, let’s add only the X axis: